C2SM/git-course/beginner/Exercise_3_restore_merge.md

 1. Switch to a new branch for the evening activity.

-2. Open the schedules add evening activities.
+2. Open the schedules and add evening activities.

 3. Add and commit the changes.